mfatih7/one-to-one-framework-frcpe/README.md

-# One-To-One Framework for Relative Camera Pose Estimation
+# A Novel One-To-One Framework for Relative Camera Pose Estimation

 This repository contains the source code for the paper **"A Novel One-To-One Framework for Relative Camera Pose Estimation"**, published in the *IEEE Access Journal*.